mcdonn/LSA2019-Reproducible-Research/README.md

 ## Participants
 This workshop is primarily aimed at early- and mid-career researchers, but will be accessible to both graduate students and senior researchers.
 Basic knowledge of either R or Python will be very beneficial but is not required.
 Participants will not be asked to write their own code; exercises will contain the necessary Python and R code.

-## Materials
+## Materials, Software
 Participants will be required to bring laptop computers to the workshop running OS-X (Mac) or Windows (mobile systems such as iPads, Android tablets, and Chromebooks are not suitable for the workshop).
-Prior to the workshop, the instructors will send out [instructions](installation.md) for installing all of the necessary software, which are [found on this page](installation.md).
+Prior to the workshop, the instructors will send out [instructions for installing all of the necessary software](installation.md), which include git, R, and Python 3.

 ## Schedule